jimmieego/reading-notes/CSS/grid_layout.md

 }
 ```

 You can use the specialized grid unit of length, `fr`, or *franction*.
 One `fr` is equivalent to one equal share of any *unassigned* length in a grid.
+Grid is only sharing out the available space *after* ensuring that the tracks are big enough to contain the items.

 ### Place items in an explicit grid